 Do you remember the things you did when you started dating?
 I bet you spent a lot of time together.
 I guess you only told him/her nice things.
 I guess you gave the best of yourself to show your best side.
 No reproaches, no criticism, no disappointments…

 If you recognize some things have changed for the worse, you are at the right point to change things back to good.
 Work it out so that you can fall in love again.

 Believe it, if you fell in love once you can do it twice, and IT’S DEFINITELY WORTH IT.

 At first, money wasn’t important, remember?
 You had each other, and that was enough!
 Now you have bills to pay and money IS important.
 Someone said, “Money doesn’t bring happiness but it stops you from worrying about bills.”
 That’s exactly what it is.
 If you are experiencing financial difficulties, make sure these won’t pull you apart.
 Work together to get out of doubt.
 Set goals to save money for something you both want and remember the importance of financial planning.

 The marriage economy is usually a complicated thing and one of the main reasons for divorce.
-In a marriage or a couple, both men and woman have usually different opinions on spending money.
+In a marriage or a couple, both men and women have usually different opinions on spending money.
 Some people are more conservative, they like to put money aside for the hard times while others prefer to enjoy life and spend money as it comes.

 This might bring arguments when both men and women don’t find a common solution or agreement on how to spend money.
 This problem worsens when the couple experiences financial difficulties or when money is tight.

-Both need to understand that finances are something that will affect each other and they should be careful on how and what they spend money on.
+Both need to understand that finances are something that will affect each other and they should be careful about how and what they spend money on.
 Having a family budget is a good solution to organize expenses and not to get into debt.

 Some Budget Tips: